beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Beaker 1.0
 ----------

-The following design proposals are expected to be implemented across several additional 0.x releases in the lead up to declaring a Beaker 1.0
+The following design proposals, or functional equivalents, are expected to be implemented across several additional 0.x releases in the lead up to declaring a Beaker 1.0 release:
-release:

-* :ref:`proposal-dynamic-virtualization`
 * :ref:`proposal-time-limited-manual-reservations`
 * :ref:`proposal-time-limited-system-loans`
 * the "Predefined Access Policies" portion of :ref:`proposal-access-policies`